 Here are some key points about emotional health:

-• It’s about being aware of our own emotions and having what we call emotional intelligence.
+- It’s about being aware of our own emotions and having what we call emotional intelligence.

-• Things like how we were raised, the support we get from others, and our personal resilience can influence our emotional health.
+- Things like how we were raised, the support we get from others, and our personal resilience can influence our emotional health.

-• Working on our emotional intelligence can boost our emotional well-being and make us happier overall.
+- Working on our emotional intelligence can boost our emotional well-being and make us happier overall.

-Mental health and emotional health may sound similar, but they’re actually different, and both really important.
+Mental health and emotional health may sound similar, but they’re actually different, and both are really important.
 Understanding these differences can help us take better care of ourselves and live our best lives.

 Mental Health vs Emotional Health